 This was the case the other night when we had our “Vegetarian Mexican Taco Buffet Feast”.
 We had the deep rich roasted peppers and onions; and the vibrant sweet pico de gallo.
 Gretchen made her famous mouth watering guacamole that had us all ready to sign up for an intravenous connection just for convenience.
 But my “tart at heart” snout was singing out for something with a bit of heat.

 Having said that, I learnt a lot about preparing fabulous fresh Mexican food while working at the restaurant; and if it weren’t for my aggravating chips and salsa loop, I would have appreciated more, why I was making so many rounds – because the fresh salsas were really amazing!
 Thank goodness I can forget the pain and remember the pleasure.
-This raw tomatillo salsa is simple and fresh, and absolutely bursting with just the right balance of tart and spicy that makes it hard to quit eating on a hot Summer’s night.
-The best thing about this Mexican tomatillo sauce is that it takes five minutes to prepare.
-Just throw everything into the blender (I like to use my Vitamix), pulse a few times and devour.
+This tomatillo salsa is simple and fresh, and absolutely bursting with just the right balance of tart and spicy that makes it hard to quit eating on a hot Summer’s night.
+The best thing about this recipe is that it takes five minutes to prepare.
+Just throw everything into the blender, pulse a few times, and devour.
 It doesn’t get any better than that.
-If you are looking for fantastic Vitamix recipes and quick easy blender recipes this is a winner!

 For those of you not familiar with tomatillos, they are like little green tomatoes that come surrounded by a paper-like husk that is easily removed.
 If you find them difficult to remove, just rinse them under running water and they should slide right off.
 A good rinse will remove the stickiness on the skin too.
 You can find them in yellow and purple varieties.
 But it is the bright green kind that we are after for this tomatillo salsa.